-- 2. East Woods/Mill Creek/Rock Creek Some of the most historic stormwater drainpipes convey runoff from The Circle into the East Woods, where almost all runoff is absorbed within this property of more than 40 acres.
-Originally laid out with walkways and waterlines, the East Woods is preserved and enjoyed as a Forest Preserve of mature trees, with renewed efforts to enhance the trails with pedestrian bridges over the wandering swales and wetter areas.
-There is also a renewed focus on controlling invasive species within the East Woods to help ensure that trees and other vegetation continues to thrive.
-While excessive runoff from the East Woods would conceptually flow towards Rock Creek, little runoff leaves the East Woods and thus there is effectively no pollution contribution from this path. - 3.
-West Woods/Whetstone Run/Great Seneca Creek -- The greatest stormwater challenges come not from within Town, but from properties outside the Town boundaries that have been allowed by the County to dump their stormwater into the West Woods.
+3. West Woods/Whetstone Run/Great Seneca Creek -- The greatest Significant stormwater challenges come not only from within Town, but also from properties outside the Town boundaries that have been allowed by the County to dump their stormwater into the West Woods.
 The tremendous outflows of stormwater (and trash) from Towne Crest and the surrounding County jurisdiction have plagued the West Woods with significant erosion, tree damage, and trash accumulation.
 The Town and the County have renewed their collaboration to improve management of this intrusive flow from adjacent properties and to conduct remedial restoration for natural streambeds suffering from the erosion.
 The County's contractor installed a 2-level catchment basin to lessen the velocity of the runoff and catch trash in basins accessible from the Towne Crest parking area for trash removal.
 Boy Scouts, Town volunteers, and young residents of Towne Crest tackled erosion areas and trash removal within the West Woods.
-While some of the stormwater leaving the Town via Whetstone Run originates from springs within the West Woods, the greatest threat to Whetstone Run is from sediment and trash-related pollution associated with this Towne Crest influx.
-Increased community awareness will assist, as will continued collaboration with County experts, and more frequent volunteer efforts to remove accumulated trash.
+While these actions brought a measure of control to the damage caused by the Towne Crest development, they were not fully in compliance with current guidelines for stormwater management from developments.
+There are reports of plans to redevelop the Towne Crest area that will require increased vigilance and coordination with the County.